lukeed/httpie/readme.md

 * `err.statusCode` – `Number` – The response's `statusCode` value;
 * `err.headers` – `Object` – The response's `headers` object;
 * `err.data` – `Mixed` – The response's payload;

+Additionally, errors that are a result of a timeout expiration will have a truthy `err.timeout` value.

 > **Important:** The error's `data` property may also be parsed to a JSON object, according to the response's headers.